staslebedenko/modern-microservices-self-paced/README.md

 * Add deployment via GitHub actions(optional)

 ## Step 4.
-Migrating solution to Kubernetes and switching pubsub to RabbitMQ
+Migrating solution to Kubernetes

 As our application grows, Container Apps might be not enough, so the essential migration path is to Azure Kubernetes Service